shuailab/personal/research.md

 <br>

-*Improve the Interpretability and Transparency of Risk Prediction of Type 1 Diabetes by Rule-based Methods*
+*Improve the Interpretability, Transparency, and Fairness of Risk Prediction of Type 1 Diabetes by Rule-based Methods*

 <br>